pragma-org/board/proposals/PIP001-Voting.md

 - on the blockchain
 - as a GitHub file

-As long as there is no other infrastructure available, a vote can be done in the form of a proposal file, that is "signed" by affected parties with committing their own name below that file.
+As long as no other infrastructure is available, a vote can be done in the form of a proposal file "signed" by affected parties with their name below that file.

 ## Expressions